Now accepting applications for Fall 2022.

 Degree Programs Offered

-Santa Clara Law offers several LLM degree programs:
+Santa Clara Law offers the following LLM degree programs:

 - LLM in Intellectual Property